OpenDDS/OpenDDS/docs/android.md

 this section and any **Windows Users:** notices.

-If you want to build OpenDDS for Android on Windows without any kind of vitalization you will have to follow the **Windows Users:** notices.
+If you want to build OpenDDS for Android on Windows without any kind of virtualization you will have to follow the **Windows Users:** notices.

 In addition to OpenDDS and the Android NDK you will also need the following
 software: